uvadlc/uvadlc_practicals_2016/practical_1/README.md

 Also, check an ipython tutorial http://nbviewer.jupyter.org/github/jupyter/notebook/blob/master/docs/source/examples/Notebook/Notebook%20Basics.ipynb.

+**You should use python 2.7 for this assignment.
+Please, don't use python 3.x beacause there are some issues with pickle.**

 ## Instructions
 The assignment consists of two parts: an ipython notebook **python_assignment_1.ipynb** and a pdf file **paper_assignment_1.pdf** with exercises that you will have to solve with pen and paper.
 You should follow the instructions in these files.
 You should work on both parts of the assignment.